-Kimberly Bartosik/daela is an ensemble of performers and designers working under the artistic leadership of choreographer and dancer Kimberly Bartosik.
-The organization, working on a project-to-project basis, is dedicated to creating viscerally provocative performance projects built upon the development of a virtuosic movement language, rigorous conceptual explorations, and the creation of highly theatricalized environments.
+Kimberly Bartosik/daela is a diverse ensemble of performers and designers working under the artistic leadership of choreographer Kimberly Bartosik.
+Working collaboratively, we create emotionally riveting performance projects that are built upon the development of a virtuosic movement language and the creation of highly theatricalized environments.

-Kimberly Bartosik began writing and creating video projects under the name daela in 1996.
-In 2002 she began developing her artistic voice through choreographic endeavors, and founded the organization daela in 2005, in order to facilitate the development of the creation of her artistic work. daela is currently under the fiscal sponsorship of New York Live Arts.
+During her nine-year journey of dancing in the Merce Cunningham Company, Kimberly Bartosik began writing and creating video projects under the name daela.
+She founded the organization Kimberly Bartosik/daela to facilitate the development of the creation of her artistic work.